OpenBlocksTeam/openblocks-docs/docs/modules/home.md

 - `PROJECT_GUI_LAYOUT`: Displays a View that allow the user to visualize / edit the layout.
 - `PROJECT_GUI_CODE`: Displays a View that allow the user to visualize / edit the Code.
 - `PROJECT_COMPILER`: Compiles the Layout and Code into a single ready-to-install APK file.
+- `BLOCKS_COLLECTION`: Collection of blocks that will later be used in the code editor

 OpenBlocks need atleast one module of each type for it to work as these modules are important.